ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Waxwork rogues have a long history on the island of Obojima in dealing with the dangerous and the arcane.
 They’re known for having an array of tools and tricks to delve into the most perilous of places and almost always coming back with treasures and tales.
 To a Waxwork rogue, any challenge or danger can be solved with a bit of wax, a pinch of smarts, and a whole lot of magic.
 #### **Smuggler**<sup>(GTD)</sup>
 Whenever someone has something of value, usually illegal, that they need delivered discreetly, they call a smuggler.
 These rogues are experts at concealing, stealing, and blending in unnoticed to the common folk.
 They are also uniquely skilled at turning opportunities around when things are not going their way, and using whatever means necessary to achieve their goals.
 These slippery rogues are crafty and cunning and should not be underestimated.
+#### **Blade of Radiance**<sup>(SGEH)</sup>
+The Blades of Radiance, also called Steel Saints, are known to be one of the most lethal orders of the Church.
+In order to become a blade, one must be a devout follower of the faith, as only those who would die for the cause are deemed worthy.
+Prospective members are trained within the walls of the Church, taking on the clergy as their new kin, and discarding whatever familial bonds they might have held onto.
+Their zealous fervor grants them unrivaled powers on the battlefield, wielding massive weapons as if they were mere toys, infusing their blade with divine powers, and breaking down their foes one by one.

+The Blades of Radiance receive an incredibly diverse range of missions.
+The most brutal of their members handle gruesome matters in a lethal fashion, whereas those of a more empathetic temperament are tasked with protecting their fellows.
+Despite this sundry in character, they all share one goal: safeguarding the Church and its members, no matter what.
+#### **Eldritch Shadow**<sup>(SGEH)</sup>
+The origin of the Shadows is shrouded in mystery.
+Some say that it was first created by a group of nobles who stole a tome of forbidden magic from an errant cursed- blood scholar, while others believe that the tome was granted to them by an entity that resides deep in the cosmos, in exchange for an unspoken vow.

+Regardless of their organization’s origins, today, shadows are a closely guarded secret of the Silverblood Royalty, a tool meant for discreet political assassinations and silent espionage.
+Mere legends to the common folk, these rogues blend into the darkness, vanishing from sight, only to reappear unseen calling forth their dreadful rifles to dispatch their foes with deadly precision.
 ## Savant
 *There are many wonderfully intelligent people in the world, but few are true Savants.
 Born with the innate desire to learn anything they can, and the potential for genius-level intellect, Savants spend their lives learning anything that those around them are willing to teach. (**Source: LaserLlama**)* Weak?
 Does this do much